AkshayKJ/Flight-book/README.md

    ![alt text](https://github.com/mohitkhare582/OneDirect/blob/master/Screen3.png)

-If you have any issues please pull a isuue request and I will be amused to help.
+If you have any issues please pull an issue request and I will be glad to help.